 Devotees attend Palliyara poojas held just before the Thiruvanchikulam Shiva Temple closes on the full moon nights.
-Devotees pray for a happy married life and be blessed with children.
+Devotees pray for a happy married life and are blessed with children.
 The idol is considered to be of Uma Maheswara as revealed to Sage Parasurama.
-The siva idol is just about 4 inches above the groundlevel and is in the form of a half circle.
-Among the siva temples, the Thiruvanchikulam Shiva Temple is called Arathali temple with its abridged form of Sivalingam in ‘Vadakkekottaram’ ( palace in northern side).
+The Siva idol is just about 4 inches above the ground level and is in the form of a half-circle.
+Among the Siva temples, the Thiruvanchikulam Shiva Temple is called Arathali temple with its abridged form of Sivalingam in ‘Vadakkekottaram’ ( palace in the northern side).

 History of Thiruvanchikulam Shiva Temple

 This place was the capital of Chera dynasty ruled here till the 13th century.
 The ancient seaport town Musiris and the Sree Kurumba Bhagavathy temple are the first things one notice in Kodungallur.
 The Thiruvanchikulam Shiva Temple is believed to be built by Cheraman Perumal, a legendary Chera king.

 It is also believed that Cheraman Perumal and his minister and friend Sundaramoorthy Nayanar left their life in the temple.
 There are two idols in Thiruvanchikulam Shiva Temple, considering as two ‘upadevas’ (sub gods), of them.
 This is the temple having the largest number of Upadevas in Kerala.